Step 3: Goal Setting

 Examples of specific goals would be: “I want to retire in 10 years or less”, “I want to cut my annual expenses by 20%”, or “I want to pay off my credit card debt in 6 months”.
 Each of the examples have a clear target (specific), definitive time frame, (measurable) and are realistic (achievable).

 When thinking about your goals for FF, start with the long-term.
-If you’ve done Step 1, you’ve figured out what wealthy is to you, but when exactly do you want to get there?
+If you’ve done Step 1, you’ve figured out what wealth is to you, but when exactly do you want to get there?
 Do you hate every minute of your job and need to get out ASAP just to maintain your sanity?
 Or do you somewhat enjoy what you do and can continue to do it for awhile longer?
 What is your debt/income situation?
-Your current life and financial circumstances should all play in role in deciding a timeframe for when you can realistically achieve FF.
+Your current life and financial circumstances should all play a role in deciding a timeframe for when you can realistically achieve FF.

 Setting this goal brings about another big question.
 How much do I actually need to retire?
 Frankly, there’s no simple answer, it really depends on what your ideal lifestyle consists of, so you should start by having a fairly accurate estimate of how much your lifestyle is going to cost you on an annual basis.
 That number will depend heavily on the area in which you choose to reside once you reach FF.
 You can easily live off $10,000 annually in some places of the world, while others require substantially more.
 So thinking about your ideal lifestyle, and the cost of living in your chosen area, what are your annual expenses going to be?